Judith Craig: Family and education

-Ordained ministry
+Career

-Craig was ordained to the ministry of the United Methodist Church at the East Ohio Annual Conference, as a deacon in 1972 and as an elder in 1974, both ordinations by Bishop Francis Enmer Kearns.
-She was appointed Minister of Religious Education (later Associate Minister) of the Epworth-Euclid U.M.
-Church (1972–76).
-From 1976 to 1980 Craig was the Pastor of the Pleasant Hills U.M.
-Church.
-In 1980 Craig was appointed the Director of the East Ohio Conference Council on Ministries.
+Craig was ordained as a minister in the United Methodist Church at the East Ohio Annual Conference, becoming a deacon in 1972 and an elder in 1974.
+Both ordinations were conducted by Bishop Francis Enmer Kearns.
+She was in charge of religious education at Epworth-Euclid United Methodist Church in Cleveland, Ohio from 1972 to 1976, and was pastor of Pleasant Hills United Methodist Church, also in Cleveland, from 1976 to 1980.
+In 1980 she was appointed director of the East Ohio Conference Council on Ministries.

-Craig was elected a delegate to the 1980 and 1984 General and North Central Jurisdictional Conferences of the U.M.
-Church, in 1980 also serving as the Secretary of the Legislative Committee on Higher Education and Ministry of the General Conference.
+Craig was elected as a delegate to the 1980 and 1984 General and North Central Jurisdictional Conferences of the United Methodist Church, and in 1980 served as the secretary of the Legislative Committee on Higher Education and Ministry of the General Conference.